openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/ngraph_function_creation_sample/README.md

 # nGraph Function Creation Python* Sample {#openvino_inference_engine_ie_bridges_python_sample_ngraph_function_creation_sample_README}

-This sample demonstrates how to execute an inference using [nGraph function feature](../../../../../docs/nGraph_DG/build_function.md) to create a network that uses weights from LeNet classification network.
+This sample demonstrates how to execute an inference using [nGraph function feature](../../../../../docs/nGraph_DG/build_function.md) to create a network that uses weights from LeNet classification network, which is known to work well on digit classification tasks.
 So you don't need an XML file, the model will be created from the source code on the fly.

-In addition to regular images, the sample also supports single-channel ubyte images as an input.
+In addition to regular grayscale images with a digit, the sample also supports single-channel `ubyte` images as an input.

 The following Inference Engine Python API is used in the application: